Iain3024/Iain3024.github.io/_posts/2017-1-31-delegate-and-event.md

 Thanks for reading.

-There is another <a href="">blog </a>that implement logging module using different ways : delegate and observer pattern.
+There is another <a href="http://dotnetbuilder.co.nz/c%23/design%20pattern/2017/02/01/Practice-of-delegate-and-observer-pattern.html">blog </a>that implement logging module using different ways : delegate and observer pattern.

 Highly recommended！